 “Yes,” Blue whispers, and realizes his hand is closed around the sheets in a fist.

-“Our species is still in its infancy.
+“Our species is still in its adolescence.
 One day, future generations may truly conquer the dangers of this world, be able to live and flourish in peace.
 But that will not happen on its own, and while we continue to only think of survival, continue to slowly inch our way outward into the wilds to fit another town here, another route there, we roll the dice every year on another incident like this occurring… an incident that may not be contained or ended before it drives us back to our huts, or wipes us out completely.

 “There are some who will call me a doomsayer.
 Who will insist that this was an incredibly unlikely event, that it hasn’t happened for at least a thousand years before, and so surely we have another, similar length of time before something like it happens again.
 My response to that is simply… perhaps.”